 Our inspiring patients are the reason the Cure Sickle Cell Walk & Family Fun Day was created and why we continue to strive to create breakthroughs for every child in our care.
 All donations benefit sickle cell research and patient care at Children’s Hospital of Philadelphia (CHOP).
-Thank you!

-Temitope (Temi, for short) has experienced pain crises since she was 9 months old.
+Temi has experienced pain crises since she was 9 months old.
 At age 10, she was diagnosed with avascular necrosis, a painful complication of sickle cell disease that causes bone to collapse.
-At times, the pain has prevented her from walking, going to school and participating in her favorite sport: synchronized swimming.
-In fall 2019, Temi was the first CHOP patient with sickle cell disease to participate in a clinical trial of gene therapy.
-She hasn’t been hospitalized since she was discharged in the fall and has more energy than ever.
-“It’s exciting,” says Temi, 13, of the trial.
-“My whole life has revolved around me having sickle cell disease.
-It would be cool to not have it.”
+At times, her pain has prevented her from walking, going to school and participating in her favorite sport: synchronized swimming.
+In fall 2019, Temi became the first CHOP patient to participate in a clinical trial of a gene therapy for sickle cell.
+Since then, she’s had more energy to do the things she wants – swimming, school, social activities – and hasn’t been hospitalized for any sickle cell-related issues in more than 4 years.
+Now a high school junior, Temi plans to attend college, medical school and become a hematologist to help kids like her with sickle cell.